mathieuSauvage/MayaFluidTextureViewer/README.md

 ## Why?

 I found it often difficult to visualize the texture of a fluid in Maya and this script try to give you an idea of it by creating another fluid focused only on the texture.

 And you can also disable some parameters if you want to clearly animate some others without changing anything on the source fluid.
 For example if you want to see the effect of your translation animation of the texture origin but you have at the same time a strong implode that distort everything : you just disable implode in the viewer and you can see clearly your origin animation.

-You can translate the viewer fluid, it will translate the texture slice correctly so you are not stuck with a visualization of the center of your fluid
+You can translate the viewer fluid (the fluid object), it will translate the texture slice correctly so you are not stuck with a visualization of the center of your fluid

 ## Usage in Maya